awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalingpolicy.md

 When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the Application Auto Scaling scaling policy Amazon Resource Name \(ARN\)\.
 For example: `arn:aws:autoscaling:us-east-2:123456789012:scalingPolicy:12ab3c4d-56789-0ef1-2345-6ghi7jk8lm90:resource/ecs/service/ecsStack-MyECSCluster-AB12CDE3F4GH/ecsStack-MyECSService-AB12CDE3F4GH:policyName/MyStepPolicy`\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

+## Remarks<a name="aws-resource-applicationautoscaling-scalingpolicy--remarks"></a>

+When you create the [AWS::CloudWatch::Alarm](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cw-alarm.html) resource for a step scaling policy, specify the name of the scaling policy in the `AlarmActions` property\.
+For an example snippet, see [Amazon Elastic Container Service template snippets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-ecs.html)\.

 ## Examples<a name="aws-resource-applicationautoscaling-scalingpolicy--examples"></a>